Tosan/tosan-mask-spring-boot-starter/README.md

 attentions: field name checking is currently comparing the exact filed name with equalsIgnoreCase method. this feature will be expanded to more options in the future.

-mask functionality has been provided for static use with the help of StaticJsonReplaceHelperDecider class. replace methods of this class can be called via static method.

 ### adding comparisonType to secureParameter
 from version 1.0.4 you can define comparison type for each secure parameter element. this types consist of: